 Montgomery County (Pennsylvania).
 He established PYO Music Institute’s highly regarded concert series at The Kimmel Center for the Performing Arts and Philadelphia Youth Orchestra’s performances are featured in a broadcast series on 90.1 WRTI-FM in Philadelphia.
 This series is unique nationally among youth orchestras.
 He has taken the Philadelphia Youth Orchestra on five international concert tours during his tenure.
 Through his work with Philadelphia Youth Orchestra, he has earned the respect of Philadelphia’s greater professional community and he has distinguished himself as a highly regarded musician, educator and conductor in the region.

 Concurrent with his tenure with the PYO Music Institute, Maestro Scaglione has held several other positions with regional performing arts organizations.
 In 2019, he was invited to join the Rowan University’s School of Music as Visiting Guest Artist.
 While in residence, he conducted the Rowan University Orchestra and Rowan University Opera Department in fully-staged performances of Gian Carlo Menotti’s Amahl and the Night Visitors, as well as works for orchestra by Wolfgang Amadeus Mozart.
-Since 2012, he has annually worked with Philadelphia International Music Festival, a summer music program in Bryn Mawr, Pennsylvania, as principal conductor and member of the faculty.
+Since 2012, he has annually worked with Philadelphia International Music Festival, as principal conductor and member of the faculty.
 He served as Executive Vice President, Chief Operating Officer, and then Chief Financial Officer of The Philly Pops from 2011 to 2019 and was a member of the executive team that took The Philly Pops from bankruptcy to prosperity.
 He also served as Artistic Director of the Choral Society of Montgomery County in residence at Montgomery County Community College (Pennsylvania) from 2002 to 2012.
 From 2006 through 2010, he was Resident Music Director and Conductor for the Luzerne Music Center (New York).
 He is a former member of the faculty and administrative staff of Temple University Music Preparatory Division.
 Because of his work with Philadelphia Youth Orchestra, Maestro Scaglione was elected by his peers in 2006 to serve as Chairman of the Youth Orchestra Division Board of the League of American Orchestras and he served on the League’s Board of Directors.